0xSickb0y/windcorp/README.md

 ### Goal Execution Set

 After executing the payload, I obtained a reverse shell as `set\one`, who was a member of several privileged groups.
-This elevated access allowed me to further escalate my privileges, granting me a shell as `Administrator` and RDP access to the system.
+This elevated access allowed me to further escalate privileges, gaining a shell as `Administrator` and securing RDP access to the system.

 ![Pasted image 20240814005951](https://github.com/user-attachments/assets/679145b6-df63-49a2-bb88-1d3cb0d4a4ad)

-After gaining administrative access, I exfiltrated the SAM database, which contains password hashes for all users on the system.
+After gaining administrative access, i've dumped the SAM database, which contains password hashes for all users on the system.

-Since this is a CTF box, there may not be much further action required here.
-However, I could validate these hashes against the [next machine](https://tryhackme.com/r/room/osiris) to see if any credentials are reused.

 ![Pasted image 20240814015418](https://github.com/user-attachments/assets/d7a8fdd2-b367-491d-b741-7fcbd431112c)